R0nG13/horiseon/README.md

-# horiseon: Code refractor challenge
+# Horiseon Website: Code Refractor Challenge

-Clean up the code and make sure it is accessible
+Clean up the code and make sure it is accessible to all.

 ## Description